Applying for local authority/social housing

-Local authorities are the main providers of social housing or ‘housing authorities’ for people who cannot afford to buy their own homes.
+Local authorities are the main providers of social housing for people who cannot afford to buy a home or rent accommodation privately.
 Local authority housing is allocated according to eligibility and need.
 Rents are based on the household’s ability to pay.

-Housing associations (sometimes called 'voluntary housing' or 'voluntary housing associations') and housing co-operatives also provide social housing for people who cannot afford to buy their own homes.
+Approved housing bodies (AHBs) also provide social housing for people who cannot afford to buy their own home.
+These organisations are sometimes called housing associations or housing co-operatives.

 In order to qualify, you must be eligible for social housing and you must be in need of social housing.

-Foreign nationals: you must have a legal right to remain in the State on a long-term basis.
-Detailed rules are contained in Circular Housing 41/2012 (pdf).
+If you are a foreign national, you must have a legal right to remain in the State on a long-term basis.
+Detailed rules on access to social housing supports for non-Irish nationals are contained in Circular Housing 41/2012 (pdf).

 To be regarded as eligible for social housing you must satisfy the income criteria.

 You must also show that you do not have suitable alternative accommodation.